skulibas/skulibas.github.io/projects/Derivers-License.md

 labels:
   - Adobe After Effects
   - Calculus
-summary: "Derivers License" is a song that creatively delves into the topic of calculus derivatives.
-It was composed and directed by me, Shedrick Ulibas, and cleverly uses the melody of Olivia Rodrigo's hit song "Drivers License" to explore mathematical concepts, making it a unique and educational adaptation."
+summary: "\"Derivers License\" is a song that creatively delves into the topic of calculus derivatives.
+It was composed and directed by me, Shedrick Ulibas, and cleverly uses the melody of Olivia Rodrigo's hit song \"Drivers License\" to explore mathematical concepts, making it a unique and educational adaptation."
 ---

 <div class="text-center p-4">
   <img width="200px" src="../img/micromouse/micromouse-robot.png" class="img-thumbnail" >